Photo by Shayne Gray

 Her experiences in teaching began in 1997.
 She has taught for Toronto private schools (Hawthorn School, The Bishop Strachan School), Ontario Conservatory of Music, Montreal Academy of Music, and Belvoir Terrace Fine and Performing Arts camp (USA).
 She has taught in studios in Toronto, Montreal and New York and has also given workshops in Music and Movement for 4-6 year olds for AXIS Music.

-Jackie has adjudicated for the New York State School Music Association Festivals local festivals and their New York University Piano Festival as well as for AXIS Music piano examinations.
+Jackie is an official piano examiner, part of the College of Examiners, Royal Conservatory of Music.
+She has adjudicated for the New York State School Music Association Festivals local festivals and their New York University Piano Festival, North York Music Festival, Ontario Registered Music Teacher Association (ORMTA) senior piano auditions, AXIS Music piano examinations, Crescendo international music competition, Little Mozarts international music competition.
 She has also adjudicated for undergraduate piano juries at Stony Brook University.
-She is currently an adjudicator apprentice for the Royal Conservatory of Music piano examinations.

 Photo by Shayne Gray

-Jackie is an ABD (all but dissertation) candidate in the Doctor of Musical Arts program for Piano Performance at the State University of New York at Stony Brook under the mentorship of pianist Christina Dahl.
-She holds Masters and Bachelors degrees in Piano Performance along with a minor in Management from McGill University after studying with pianists Kyoko Hashimoto and Thomas Davidson.
-She has also studied privately with Henri-Paul Sicsic between her Masters and Doctoral degrees.
+Jackie has a Doctor of Musical Arts degree in Piano Performance from the State University of New York, Stony Brook University under the mentorship of pianist Christina Dahl.
+She holds Masters and Bachelors degrees of Music in Piano Performance along with a minor degree in Management from McGill University after studying with pianists Kyoko Hashimoto and Thomas Davidson.
+She has also studied privately with Henri-Paul Sicsic.

 In addition to learning from her principle teachers, Jackie’s training has allowed her opportunities to perform solo repertoire and learn from other internationally revered pianists and harpsichordists.
 They include: